The photographs showing New England Patriots players at White House ceremonies in 2015 and 2017 are both authentic.

 White House fatigue may be one reason for the attendance drop this year, but it wasn't the only factor — and while James is correct that attendance dropped between 2002 and 2005, that drop occurred during the tenure of a single president, George W. Bush.
 The drop between 2015 and 2017, however, involved two different presidents, Barack Obama and Donald Trump.

-Several players specifically stated that they were not attending the ceremony due to their opposition to President Trump.
+Several players specifically stated that they were not attending the ceremony due to their opposition to former President Trump.
 Team captain Devin McCourty, for instance, explained his decision not to attend to TIME:

 Basic reason for me is I don’t feel accepted in the White House.
 With the president having so many strong opinions and prejudices, I believe certain people might feel accepted there while others won't